Fuel Injection Systems

 Multiport Fuel Injection

 Multiport injection systems fire the injectors in groups.
-A four-cylinder engine may fire the #1 and the #3 injectors on the first crankshaft revolution and then fire the #2 and #4 on the second revolution.
-A six-cylinder engine would fire three injectors on the first revolution and then fire the other three on the next.
+A four-cylinder engine may fire the #1 and the #3 injectors on the first crankshaft revolution and then fire the #2 and #4 on the second.
+A six-cylinder engine would fire three injectors on the first revolution and the other three on the next.
 The fuel charge in some cylinders momentarily sits, but engines rotate so quickly the delay is negligible.
 Due to its design, a problem with one driver will cause a misfire in more than one cylinder.

 Sequential Fuel Injection

 Sequential fuel injection systems fire each injector individually.
 This system is more efficient than a multiport system because changes to the fuel mixture are instantaneous.
 Most of today's engines have sequential fuel injection systems.
-The ECM controls the injectors by pulse width, the length of time the injector sprays fuel into the port.
+The ECM controls the injectors by pulse width, the time the injector sprays fuel into the port.
 Pulse width control of each injector improves performance over multiport injection.